-1. Academic Probation is defined as:
+1. Academic Probation is defined as any of the following:

 - a.
-If a student's cumulative GPA is less than 3.0 (a B average) computed on the total of all final letter grades. - b.
-The student receives an "F" in any course regardless of grade point average; - c.
-The student receives two "D" grades in any single quarter, regardless of grade point average. - d.
+Cumulative GPA is less than 3.0 (B average) computed on the total of all final letter grades. - b.
+An "F" in any course regardless of grade point average - c.
+Two "D" grades in any single quarter, regardless of grade point average - d.
 If final grades are delayed in transmission to the faculty, disqualification may be postponed for 1 quarter. - e.
 Students with more than one incomplete grade may also be placed on academic probation. - f.
 Academic misconduct - g.
-Students on academic probation are eligible to continue in the curriculum

-2. Probation secondary to unprofessional conduct

-- a.
-Documented unprofessional behavior by the GC Program leadership and/or clinical rotation supervisor that is not amenable to remediation by any of the Disciplinary Actions described above - b.
-Egregious enough to warrant immediate probation
+Students on academic probation are eligible to continue in the curriculum - 2.
+Probation secondary to unprofessional conduct - a.
+Unprofessional behavior documented by the GC Program leadership and/or clinical rotation supervisor or course director that is not corrected by any of the disciplinary actions described above - b.
+Unprofessional or disruptive behavior reported by students and confirmed by other sources - c.
+Behavior egregious enough to warrant immediate probation.
+Such instances will engage the Student Rights and Responsibilities Office.

 Students with probationary status may continue with the GC Program curriculum but are subject to increased supervision by GC Program faculty.
-Any student placed on probation will be required to meet with the Program Director or Associate Program director, and their academic mentor, in order to develop an individualized remediation plan that includes: the reason for student's probationary status, actions the student must take to return to good academic standing, timeline for actions to be completed and consequences for inability to fulfill the expectations of the individualized remediation plan.
-Individualized Probation Remediation plans must be signed by the student, academic mentor and Program Director or Assistant Program Director.
-Probation remediation plans become part of the permanent record will be filed in the students GC Program file and with the Associate Dean of the Graduate Division.
+Any student placed on probation will be required to meet with the Program Director and/or Associate Director to develop an Individualized Probation Remediation Plan (IPRP) that includes: the reason for student's probationary status, actions the student must take to return to good academic standing, timeline for actions to be completed and consequences for inability to fulfill the expectations of the individualized remediation plan.
+IPRPs must be signed by the student and Program Director.
+IPRPs become part of the permanent record will be filed in the students GC Program file and with the Associate Dean of the Graduate Division.

-A student will remain on probation until the requirements of the remediation plan have been met and probationary status has been removed by a definitive action of the GGGC Executive Committee.
+A student will remain on probation until the requirements of the remediation plan have been met and probationary status has been removed by a definitive action of the Program Director and if indicated, consultation with Student Rights and Responsibilities Office and the Graduate Division.